Princess (web series): Princess Meets Officer Friendly

 Later in the morning, as police officers survey the scene, the husband gives information about the crime scene to Officer Friendly, the man in charge of the investigation.
 Officer Friendly says this is the 18th case of the aforementioned incident since Viagra was introduced to the public.
 Richard then goes to inform his son, Tommy, about the wife.
 Meanwhile, a man claiming to be a coroner enters the house and asks for 20 minutes alone with the body.
-In reality, he is a necrophiliac, and performs anal sex with the corpse.
+In reality, he is a necrophiliac, and performs anal sex on the corpse.
 Princess tries to tell Officer Friendly and his partner (a parody of the television show Lassie) but they assume the dog is in heat.
 Princess then enters Tommy's room where Richard unsuccessfully attempts to explain to his son what happened.
 Princess barks and Tommy thinks the dog is telling him to "see Mommy".
 The episode ends with Tommy opening his parents' bedroom door to find the necrophiliac engaged in sexual acts with his mother's corpse.